CMMC Phase One started November 10! Here's everything you need to know.

 The Problem: America is losing a silent war – the Cyber War

-Many Americans don’t realize this, but our country is fighting a silent war – and we are losing.
-We’re losing badly.
+Many Americans don’t realize this, but our country is fighting a silent war, and we are losing.
+Badly.

-With Intellectual Property and sensitive data acquisition being the goal of the attacks, it should come as no surprise that the largest target is the U.S. Department of Defense (DoD) and its supply chain, also known as the Defense Industrial Base (DIB).
+With Intellectual Property and sensitive data acquisition being the goal of the attacks, it should come as no surprise that the largest target is the U.S. Department of War (DoW) and its supply chain, also called the DIB.
 Therefore, it is now more important than ever for DIB contractors to protect sensitive data and their Intellectual Property.

-In this article, we will discuss the current state of cybersecurity in the DIB, provide a DoD cybersecurity regulatory refresher, and outline steps for organizations to become compliant with ever-increasing government cybersecurity regulations.
+In this article, we will discuss the current state of cybersecurity in the DIB, provide a DoW cybersecurity regulatory refresher, and outline steps for organizations to become compliant with ever-increasing government cybersecurity regulations.

 The Target: The U.S. Defense Industrial Base (DIB)

 As tensions between the United States and foreign adversaries continue to rise, malicious actors have become increasingly adept at stealing data from American companies.
-In fact, recent estimates put the annual losses due to cyber theft at over $600 billion.
+In fact, the estimate cited in 32 CFR Part 170 put the annual losses due to cyber theft at over $600 billion.

 China has closed the technological gap with the United States in advanced weapon systems over the last 20 years.
 Much of this has happened via IP theft.
 According to the Australian Strategic Policy Institute, China now leads the United States in 37 of 44 critical technologies such as Optics, Advanced RF, Cybersecurity, Post Quantum Cryptography, Photonics, Robotics, and Drones.